limplaton/stringer/README.md

 ## Usage

-    Spacify: concatenates undefined number of strings with a space
+    Spacify: Parameters are strings.
+It concatenates undefined number of strings with a space
+             Example: Stringer.spacify("Oscar", "Vazquez", "Zweig", "Olasaba", "Hernandez", "Ricardo", "Mendoza") => "Oscar Vazquez Zweig Olasaba Hernandez Ricardo Mendoza"

     Minify: Parameters are a string and a max length.
 If the given string has a greater length than the max length parameter, minify should shorten it to the max length and add a "..." to the end.
 If the string length is shorter than or equal to the max length, minify should return the string itself.
             Example 1: Stringer.minify("Hello, I'm learning how to create a gem", 10) => "Hello, I'm..."
             Example 2: Stringer.minify("Hello", 10) => "Hello"